 Here’s some pictures of the base with casters.
 There are three triangles for support throughout the carcass.
 I had to use the Pythagorean theorem to figure out the sizing for the triangle!

-After assembly everything was painted black and we tossed in about 100 lbs. of weights to keep it from tipping over.
+After assembly everything was painted black by me and a few of the kids and we tossed in about 100 lbs. of weights to keep it from tipping over.

 The alcove was just a box.
 My wife put a background in it to really make it pop: